badlyvibes/FizzBuzz/README.md

 3. Run `vendor/bin/phpunit FizzBuzz/test/FizzBuzzTest.php`

 _This requires **minimum** PHP version 7.4 as FizzBuzzTest.php (line 10) uses a typed property (remove the `FizzBuzz` type if you're on a lower version)._
+_Otherwise, the minimum PHP version is 7.1 as FizzBuzz.php (lines 7-8) uses const visibility._

 ## Business requirements
 Write a class with a method that takes 2 integers between 1 and 100.